2025 Stanley Cup playoffs: (C2) Dallas Stars vs. (P3) Edmonton Oilers

 This was the second consecutive and tenth overall playoff meeting between these two teams with Dallas winning six of the nine previous series, as well as a rematch of previous season's Western Conference finals series, which Edmonton won in six games.
-This was the third consecutive and tenth overall semifinals/conference finals appearance for the Stars since the league began using a 16-team or greater playoff format in 1980.
+This was the third consecutive and twelfth overall semifinals/conference finals appearance for the Stars since the league began using a 16-team or greater playoff format in 1980.
 Edmonton made their second consecutive and twelfth overall conference finals appearance.
 Dallas won two of the three games in this year's regular season series.

 The Oilers defeated the Stars in five games.
 In game one, the Stars scored five goals in the third period to come back from a two-goal deficit to win 6–3.
 Stuart Skinner stopped all 25 shots he faced for the Oilers in game two, shutting out the Stars 3–0.
 Skinner made 33 saves and three Oilers players provided three points in game three, giving Edmonton a 6–1 victory.
 In game four, Corey Perry and Leon Draisaitl each scored a goal and provided an assist for Edmonton's 4–1 victory, taking a 3–1 series lead in the process.
 Connor McDavid scored a goal and provided an assist for the Oilers in game five, sending Edmonton to the Finals for the second consecutive season with a 6–3 victory.